Understanding Agent Incentives using Causal Influence Diagrams. Part I: Single Action Settings: Conclusions

 In this paper, we have developed a general method for understanding some aspects of agent incentives.
 The theory sacrifices some details to the benefit of elegance.
 Rather than using the exact probability distribution describing the agent-environment interaction, we look solely at the structure of the interaction, as described by a causal influence diagram \citep{Howard1984,Koller2003,Pearl2009}.
 This perspective enables easy inference of (potential) incentives.
 Indeed, the graphical criteria for which nodes face observation incentives and intervention incentives are surprisingly clean and natural.
 After iterative pruning of nonrequisite information links, the criteria are essentially d-connectedness (or conditional dependence) for observation incentives, and a directed path to a utility node for intervention incentives.

 The graphical perspective also makes the modeling problem easier.
 In many cases, the exact relationships between variables is unknown or unspecified.
-Meanwhile, the rough structure of the interaction is often either known or possible to guess with some confidence \ifreport (as in the examples in \cref{sec:fairness-example,sec:oracle-example}). \else as in the fairness and QA-system examples. \fi When the structure of the interaction is more uncertain, the incentive analysis is simple enough to be done repeatedly for a number of possible structures.
+Meanwhile, the rough structure of the interaction is often either known or possible to guess with some confidence (as in the examples in \cref{sec:fairness-example,sec:oracle-example}).
+When the structure of the interaction is more uncertain, the incentive analysis is simple enough to be done repeatedly for a number of possible structures.

-To illustrate how the insights gained from our theory can be used in practice, we applied it to the well-established problems of \emph{fairness} and \emph{QA-system incentives} \ifreport \ (\cref{sec:fairness-example} and \cref{sec:oracle-example}, respectively). \else . \fi For fairness, we illustrated how observation incentives predict whether a piece of information about an applicant is used to infer some sensitive attribute or not.
+To illustrate how the insights gained from our theory can be used in practice, we applied it to the well-established problems of \emph{fairness} and \emph{QA-system incentives} (\cref{sec:fairness-example} and \cref{sec:oracle-example}, respectively).
+For fairness, we illustrated how observation incentives predict whether a piece of information about an applicant is used to infer some sensitive attribute or not.
 For QA-system incentives, the intervention incentive criterion (\cref{th:soft-sa}) could be used to elegantly re-establish previous findings in the literature about which uses of QA-systems lead to bad incentives and which do not.

-Many other AI safety problems that have been discussed in the literature are also fundamentally incentive problems. \ifreport Examples include corrigibility, interruptibility, reward tampering, and utility function corruption (\cref{sec:related-work}), \else Examples include corrigibility, \citep{Soares2015cor}, interruptibility, \citep{Orseau2016}, reward tampering, and \citep{Everitt2019tampering}, utility function corruption \citep{Everitt2016sm}, \fi as well as reward gaming \citep{Leike2017gw}, side effects \citep{Armstrong2017impact,Krakovna2018side}, and boxing/containment \citep{Babcock2017}.
+Many other AI safety problems that have been discussed in the literature are also fundamentally incentive problems.
+Examples include corrigibility, interruptibility, reward tampering, and utility function corruption (\cref{sec:related-work}), as well as reward gaming \citep{Leike2017gw}, side effects \citep{Armstrong2017impact,Krakovna2018side}, and boxing/containment \citep{Babcock2017}.
 We hope that the methods described in this paper will contribute to a more systematic understanding of agent incentives, deepening our understanding of many of these incentive problems and their solutions.

 [heading=bibintoc]